 Tip: Do this at sunset as it’s an incredible experience, you’ll be amazed at the colours that emerge as the sun sets.

 One of the most popular attractions in Kakadu is Maguk (Barramundi Gorge) during the dry season – May to October.
-There's a camp site located nearby that's great for families wo have everything they need with them on the road.
+There’s a campsite located nearby that’s great for families wo have everything they need with them on the road.

 Your Kakadu Park Pass covers access to all waterholes and Aboriginal rock art sites.
 Don’t forget to stop in at the Bowali Visitor Centre (in Jabiru) to check road conditions and find out the times for free ranger-guided activities.

 Katherine in the dry season is full of atmosphere and activity with plenty of travellers passing through the area.
 A great opportunity to grab some groceries, however, Katherine and surrounds has a lot to offer!
-The 300 kilometre drive can be broken up with a rest stop in Pine Creek, which is an old gold mining town with plenty of history.
+The 300km drive can be broken up with a rest stop in Pine Creek, which is an old gold mining town with plenty of history.
 Heading south from Pine Creek, a must see is the stunningly clear and warm Mataranka and Bitter Springs.

 Both are equally impressive, set amongst palms and tropical woodlands, you’ll find it is hard to leave this epic attraction, especially if you’ve been floating down Bitter Springs (which is our pick as it’s a lot clearer and deeper).
 Did I mention its completely free.

 Katherine Outback Experience, only 10 minutes from the towns centre, will get you to this amazing outback show!
 It gives you an insight into how a horse is broken in and trained for cattle stations.
 They have the most intelligent working dogs who also join the show with singer and Golden Guitar winner, Tom Curtain.
 A great mix of entertainment, bush tales and a horseman extraordinaire.
 A great show for all.
-Kids under six free, 6-17 years is around $30 and adults $55 for the 90 minute show (which we recommend with kids).
+Kids under 6 free, 6–17 years is around $30 and adults $55 for the 90-minute show (which we recommend with kids).

 Nitmiluk Gorge (previously known as Katherine Gorge) in Nitmiluk National Park is a significant cultural site and the jewel of the Katherine region.
 It features deep valleys and carved through ancient sandstone is the Katherine River.
 Alongside raging waterfalls and abundant wildlife, there are plenty of activities to do in this natural playground.